bhauman/figwheel-main/docs/docs/compile_config.md

 ## The `:target` option

-There values for the `:target` option.
+There are three values for the `:target` option.
 Actually there are two values and the abense of a `:target` option.
 If you don't specify a `:target` then it will be assumed that our client environment is the Browser.

 The other valid targets are `:nodejs` and `:webworker`.

-The `:target` option will change the output of the `:main` bootstrap script which get's output to the `:ouput-to` file.
+The `:target` option will change the output of the `:main` bootstrap script which gets output to the `:ouput-to` file.
 The script will handle the environmental needs of loading your ClojureScript code for that particular environment.